mendomania/adult-ed-platform/README.md

 # Adult education platform and matchmaker

-This is the code for the Adult Education Platform being developed Code for Canada and the Ministry of Training, Colleges and Universities.
+This is the code for the Adult Education Platform being developed by Code for Canada in partnership with the Ministry Advanced Education and Skills Development, the Ministry of Education and the Ministry of Citizenship and Immigration.